Pulse Shaping for Superconducting Qubits: Discussion

-Overall, this paper has aimed to provide an accessible entry point into the practical aspects of quantum control in superconducting circuits.
+This paper aims to provide an accessible entry point to the practical aspects of quantum control in superconducting circuits.
 By combining intuitive arguments, analytical tools such as the Magnus expansion, and a discussion of hardware-level effects, we hope to offer a framework that helps readers connect theoretical models with experimental implementations.

+Further, the unified framework of Hamiltonian engineering and hardware effects can be extended to any choice of quantum computing platforms, inspiring unique pulse-shaping strategies relevant for particular choices of platforms.
 Such a perspective is essential for the development and optimization of high-fidelity quantum operations in current and future quantum processors.

 \ack{\justify{ We acknowledge Harsh Gupta, Ritik Jain, Sulagna Saha, and Subhash Chaturvedi for their valuable comments on the preparation of this manuscript.
-The work done in this paper is supported by the grant USISTEF/QT/165/2023 received from the U.S.—India Science and Technology Endowment Fund (USISTEF).
+The work done in this paper is supported by the grant USISTEF/QT/165/2023 received from the U.S.-India Science and Technology Endowment Fund (USISTEF).
 A.R. acknowledges funding support from the Department of Science and Technology (DST), Government of India having grant number DST/QTC/NQM/QComm/2024/2 under the National Quantum Mission (NQM).}}

 \data{No new data were created or analysed in this study.}